fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 proxy.reverse # => "!yxorp eht yb depparw gnieb m'I"
 ```

 We're able to treat `proxy` as though it were a string.
-The call to `reverse` was intercepted by `method_missing`, then forwarded to the wrapped object.
+The call to `reverse` was intercepted by `method_missing`, then forwarded to the wrapped string object.

 Implementing implicit futures
 -----------------------------